ashishsonone/google-sheet-utils/README.md

 - [ ] [not a priority] full sql dialect instead of separate invocation for select, group, where. e.g `SELECT A, B WHERE C > 100 ORDER BY A DESC`
 - [ ] Error handling.
 Proper information about what went wrong.
 - [x] Record a demo video and publish on youtube
-- [ ] NEW create a grammar to parse multiple types of expressions identified by prefix [ ] where, group by, order by, select
+- [x] NEW create a grammar to parse multiple types of expressions identified by prefix [ ] where, group by, order by, select
     [ ] e.g `<WHERE> *C = 3 AND *Name='Bob'`
     [ ] e.g `<GROUP_BY> *Name, *C`, `<AGG> SUM(*C), COUNT(1)`
-    [ ] e.g `<SORT_BY> *Name ASC, *C DESC`
+    [ ] e.g `<ORDER_BY> *Name ASC, *C DESC`
-- [ ] Grammar - Remove ambiguity from string being treated as text, cell ref and column name.
+- [x] Grammar - Remove ambiguity from string being treated as text, cell ref and column name.
 Identify and parse them separately
     [ ] e.g all columns as `*Name,*'Date of Birth'` (note that asterisk is followed by a proper text in single quotes) [ ] all cell ref as `#C44`
     [ ] text as simply `'Date of Birth'` (in single quotes)